Muhammad in Islam: Visual representation

-Although Islam only explicitly condemns depicting the divinity, the prohibition was supplementally expanded to prophets and saints and among Arab Sunnism, to any living creature.
-Although both the Sunni schools of law and the Shia jurisprudence alike prohibit the figurative depiction of Muhammad, visual representations of Muhammad exist in Arabic and Ottoman Turkish texts and especially flourished during the Ilkhanate (1256-1353), Timurid (1370-1506), and Safavid (1501-1722) periods.
-But apart from these notable exceptions and modern-day Iran, depictions of Muhammad were rare, and if given, usually with his face veiled.
+Although Islam only explicitly condemns depicting the divinity, since the eighth century, the prohibition was sometimes expanded to prophets and saints and among Arab Sunnism, to any living creature.
+Thomas Walker Arnold argues that visual representations of Muhammad are rare and if given, usually with his face veiled.
+He argues that both the Sunni schools of law and the Shia jurisprudence alike prohibit the figurative depiction of Muhammad, and that occurrence of Muhammadin Arabic and Ottoman Turkish arts, flourishing during the Ilkhanate (1256–1353), Timurid (1370–1506), and Safavid (1501–1722) periods, are due to a secular attitude of the time and a religious deviance.